Timeline

 1915-1916 – Madan and Maurice Bandmann enter a bidding war to distribute British wartime propaganda films.

-1916 – New Elphinstone Theatre in Madras is inaugurated by the Governor-General.
+1916 – New Elphinstone Theatre in Madras is inaugurated by the Governor-General of Madras, Rt Hon John Sinclair GCSI GCIE PC, first Baron Pentland.
 Noted for having an amateur boxing ring and being one of the first in India to raise funds for WWI efforts through ticket sales.
+As of 2025, the subway connecting this site to the other side of the road (site of the former Elphinstone in Madras) was still named Elphinstone.

 1918 – J F Madan receives his OBE.
 He is described in the London Gazette as “Supplier to Supply and Transport Corps, 8th (Lucknow) Division, Bengal.”
 This section of the Northern Army remained in India during the war, tasked with internal security duties for the most part.